World leaders head to London for Queen Elizabeth II funeral

 “I will always remember her smile.
 That smile is unforgettable,” said Camilla, who is married to King Charles III.

 William stood with his head bowed at the head of the coffin and Harry at the foot.
 Both princes, who are military veterans, were in uniform.
-Mourners continued to file past in silence.
+The crowd kept slowly, silently filing past.

 “You could see that they were thinking hard about their grandmother, the queen,” said Ian Mockett, a civil engineer from Oxford in southern England.
 “It was good to see them all together as a set of grandchildren given the things that have happened over the last few years.”